KISO Shikki (Lacquerware)

 Kiso lacquerware was established at the beginning of the 17th century, taking advantage of the abundant local Japanese cypress trees.
 The craft developed under the patronage of the Owari-Tokugawa clan throughout the Edo era (1603-1868), becoming popular with travelers along the Nakasendo Highway.

-At the end of the 19th century, sabitsuchi, an essential clay for a primer was discovered in the area, and this made it possible to produce a lacquer ware with a strength others could not boast.
+At the end of the 19th century, sabitsuchi clay was discovered in the area, making it possible to produce lacquerware of unmatched strength.

-A number of distinctive effects are used.
-Natural lacquer is rubbed into the wood for shunkei-nuri, so as to express the natural qualities of the base material.
-For tsuishu a number of layers of colored lacquer are applied before it is rubbed down to produce a speckled pattern.
-A number of different colors are used throughout a repeated design for nuriwake roiro-nuri.
+Kiso lacquerware is produced using a number of distinctive techniques.
+In shunkei-nuri, natural lacquer is rubbed into the wood to bring out its natural qualities.
+In tsuishu, multiple layers of colored lacquer are applied before being rubbed down to produce a speckled pattern.
+In muriwake roiro-nuri, a variety of colors are used throughout the repetitive design.

-The characteristic features of Kiso shikki are Shunkei-nuri, which brings out the natural beauty of the wood texture, Tsuishu layered red lacquering, and Nuriwake-roiro-nuri, which allows a wide variety of colors and geometric patterns to be applied in the lacquering process (Iro-urushi).
+The characteristic techniques used to produce Kiso lacquerware are shunkei-nuri, which brings out the natural beauty of the woodgrain, tsuishu, which involves multiple layers of red lacquer, and nuriwake-roiro-nuri, which allows a wide range of colors and geometric patterns to be applied during the lacquering process (iro-urushi).

 How to make

-In order to preserve the natural beauty of the Japanese cypress wood, the lacquer is rubbed into the wood for Shunkei-nuri lacquering.
-In Tsuishu lacquering, a layer of rust regional rust clay is applied, and then many layers of red lacquer are applied on top.
-The lacquer is then carved to reveal the underlying clay layer in a variety of intricate patterns.
-The Nuriwake-roiro-nuri technique involves separating many different lacquer colors on the same object to create a pattern, and then polishing the piece to a finish.
+In the shunkei-nuri technique, lacquer is rubbed into the wood to preserve the natural beauty of the Japanese cypress wood.
+In the tsuishu method, a layer of local rust clay is applied, followed by many layers of red lacquer.
+The lacquer is then carved in a variety of intricate patterns to reveal the underlying clay layer.
+In the nuriwake-roiro-nuri technique, many different lacquer colors are applied to the same object to create a pattern, which is then polished.